Vincelee78/Project-3-Express-mySQL/README.md

  * View the respective consumer shipping details
  * Complete the order under the consumer shipping details

- 4. Product Search
- <br/>There is search feature implemented to allow the vendor to filer for products based on name, minimum and maximum cost, and its respective categories.
+ 4. Product Search: There is search feature implemented to allow the vendor to filer for products based on name, minimum and maximum cost, and its respective categories.

 ### 3.1 Navigation
 The following tree shows a general direction in which one might navigate through the website: